 It does have an effect of reduced web performance.
 I.e. longer loading time.
 The page with just 1

 .css file takes 0.5 seconds and the one with 5

 .css files takes 0.8 seconds.
-However, the results also indicate that that much of the total time is spent waiting for the download.
-Once the brower has downloaded the payload, it appears to be very fast at parsing it to get ready to render the page accordingly.
+However, the results also indicate that much of the total time is spent waiting for the download.
+Once the browser has downloaded the payload, it appears to be very fast at parsing it to get ready to render the page accordingly.
 In other words, don't worry so much about the "bloat" of the content of the CSS file.
 Worry more about the excessive HTTP requests needed in total.